 - a digital reference book collection including, in part, the Salem Press Defining Documents series, which analyzes primary source materials from all eras of history

-- two professional librarians and four part-time library assistants to assist students in making the most of Brooks' vast resources
+- four library assistants to assist students in making the most of Brooks' vast resources

 - two computer labs designed for teaching and independent student use